Nobody912/PyRSA/README.md

 # PyRSA
-## A simple implementation of PyCryptodome
+## A simple implementation of PyCryptodome for RSA encryption in a CLI interface.